Ghazal 10, Verse 12

 WRITING: {7,3}

-In Ghalib's lexicon, the word jaadah seems always to signal a high order of abstraction; for more examples, see {9,4}.
-The whole phrase jaadah-e raah-e fanaa recurs in {92,3}.
+In Ghalib's lexicon, the word jaadah seems almost always to signal a high order of abstraction; for more examples, see {9,4}.
+The similar phrase jaadah-e raah-e vafaa occurs in {92,3}.

-We can read 'in our sight/gaze' in two ways.
-First, we can take it to mean most conventionally 'in our view'-- that is, in the view before us, that our eyes now see: what we see before us is the path of the road of oblivion.
+On first hearing, we tend to take 'in our sight/gaze' as conventional, as meaning 'in our view'-- that is, in the view before the speaker, the one that his eyes now see: what he sees before him is the path of the road of oblivion.